git-commit-id/git-commit-id-maven-plugin/README.md

                     <!-- @since 2.1.10 -->
                     <!--
-                      false is default here, if set to true it uses native `git` excutable for extracting all data.
+                      false is default here, if set to true it uses native `git` executable for extracting all data.
-                      This usually has better performance than the default (jgit) implemenation, but requires you to have git available as executable for the build as well as *might break unexpectedly* when you upgrade your system-wide git installation.
+                      This usually has better performance than the default (jgit) implementation, but requires you to have git available as executable for the build as well as *might break unexpectedly* when you upgrade your system-wide git installation.